osta-aeco/New-OSTAUser/README.md

 This PowerShell script is designed to simplify and automate user creation for OSTA-AECO in AzureAD and Office365.

 ## Installation
-This version is designed to be compatible with Install-Module and the new GitHub Package Registry (GPR.)
+This version is designed to be compatible with Install-Module and the new GitHub Package Registry (GPR).

 Install this module by executing the following:
 ```powershell